sdomoszlai13/predicting-housing-prices/README.md

-**Predicting Housing Prices**
+**Predicting House Prices**

-In this project, we are going to look at housing prices and see how well we can predict prices based on available housing data.
+In this project, we are going to look at house prices and see how well we can predict prices based on available housing data.